 When you decide to retire to another country you may feel excited, daunted, exhilarated, frightened, overwhelmed, and liberated in any thirty-minute time frame.
 And there may be times when you hit yourself in the head and wonder “whatever am I thinking?”

 Have a clear goal written down.
 Make detailed lists of tasks with time frames.
 Simplify your life and finances.
 De-clutter belongings and don’t pay for services or things that you aren’t using.

 Once you have researched, checked out your destination, and made a firm decision to relocate, you will become very busy.
 There are many things to attend to, and whether you are moving full- or part-time, it will impact exactly what needs to be done.
 This list is not exhaustive, but it’s designed to give you a good starting point.

-A Retirement Visa may be obtained in your home country or in Thailand.
-Our retirement visa section explains requirements so you can lock it into your plan.
+A retirement visa may be obtained in your home country or in Thailand.
+Our retirement visa article explains requirements so you can lock it into your plan.

 As we age, we should pay careful attention to our health.
 No one wants to spend their retirement laying in a hospital bed, suffering, and paying hefty hospital bills.